27 Jul 2020

 - Accounts Receivable

-- Prepaid Expenses (offset by accounts payable and accrued liabilities and customer deposits)
+- Accounts payable and accrued liabilities

 From a valuation perspective, NWC represents the optimal level of net assets in a company in order for the business to operate efficiently and effectively over its business life cycle.